AKA Welcome Home Canine Corps?

 - She organized MWDs to be in patriotic parades, events, visit veterans’ homes, and called herself the MWDs’ godmother – yet denied TEDD handlers of their beloved pups.

-- Jean also intentionally misled a handler searching for his MWD and then warned her friends that the dog being searched for “was not our Satan.”
+- Jean also misled a handler searching for his MWD and then warned her friends that the dog being searched for “was not our Satan.”

 But, back to the original instigator – Robert Squires.
 He made this happen for all those members of his friends and family.
 Whether they took one TEDD or several, those whose only link and knowledge of this event was because of him: what about Squires?
 Jerry took multiple MWDs, but Squires facilitated the taking.